ALZlper/ts3clock/README.md

 ## Installation

-You need to recusively clone this reposity, so the ts3phpframework gets downloaded too.
+You need to recusively clone this repository, so the ts3phpframework gets downloaded too.

 `git clone --recurse-submodules <project>`